metal-stack/docs/docs/src/installation/troubleshoot.md

 deploy-control-plane exited with code 2
 ```

-Some home routers has a security feature that prevents DNS Servers to resolve anything in the routers local IP Range (DNS-Rebind-Protection).
+Some home routers have a security feature that prevents DNS Servers to resolve anything in the router's local IP range (DNS-Rebind-Protection).
 You need to add an exception for `xip.io` in your router configuration.

 #### FritzBox